remihannotel/DisastersDouenne.jl/README.md

 2) disaster()

 **WARNING 1 : the windows open on top of the other** \
 **WARNING 2 : if you click on Figure 1, it might take some time to be displayed.
-You can go make yourself a very tasteful coffee !**
+You can make yourself a delicious coffee !**

 *Aurélien Salas and Rémi Hannotel*